marco262/my_wiki/data/dnd/general/sidekicks.md

 || Healer || Cleric and Druid || Wisdom ||
 || Prodigy || Bard and Warlock || Charisma ||

 ***Spell Slots.*** The Spellcaster table shows how many spell slots the sidekick has to cast its Spellcaster spells of 1st level and higher.
-To cast one of these spells, the sidekick must expend a slot of the spell’s level or higher.
+To cast one of these spells, the sidekick must expend a slot of the spell's level or higher.
 The sidekick regains all expended spell slots when it finishes a long rest.

 ***Spells Known.*** The sidekick knows two cantrips and one 1st-level spell of your choice from its spell list.
 Here are recommendations for a 1st-level spellcaster of each role: